pereznancy/guessing-game/README.md

 - Use a counter to keep track of score
 - Use Logical Operators efficiently

 ### New Changes
 - Re-write code in a modular way, so that I can reuse functionality without duplicating code.
 - Show the user the answers and responses on the web page so we don't have to constantly interact with alerts.

+### Final Changes
+- Add some basic styling to the website.
+- Include images in my game when the user answers the questions.
+- Color code the answers on-screen.
+- Host game online!